Our PA Workers’ Compensation Lawyers Know Your Rights

 The third class of benefits is a permanent partial disability.
 Workers that fall in this category have permanent disabilities, but they are still able to work.
 The injury affects the claimant’s life but does not stop them from working.
 On average, permanent partial disabilities make up 40.7% of workers compensation claims from 1994-2012.
 These numbers prove that worker’s compensation is an enormous, yet considerable expense.

-At the Philadelphia-based law firm of Krasno Krasno & Onwudinjo, we have a proven process to get your compensation.
-We start with education, navigating the tricky legalese and explaining everything you need to know about “workers’ comp.”
+At the Philadelphia-based law firm of Krasno Krasno & Onwudinjo, we have a proven process to help your workers’ compensation claim.
+We start with education, navigating the tricky legalese and explaining everything you need to know about workers’ comp in PA.

 No matter how you were hurt at work, we are prepared.
-We’ve won workers’ compensation cases involving many types of injuries:
+We’ve won thousands of workers’ compensation cases in Pennsylvania involving many different types of injuries.